 Jaws And The Birth Of Tow-In Surfing

-After watching and studying it for quite a long, Mike Waltze and his friends decided they wanted to open a new chapter at Pe'ahi/Jaws.
+After watching and studying it for quite a while, Mike Waltze and his friends decided they wanted to open a new chapter at Pe'ahi/Jaws.

-"To succeed riding Jaws, it was necessary to approach the trough of the wave at full speed while it is gaining in height and just before it breaks," says Waltze.
+"To succeed riding Jaws, it was necessary to approach the trough of the wave at full speed while it was gaining in height and just before it broke," says Waltze.